Ultimate Guide to US Sales Tax

 States require that companies who need to collect sales tax first register for a seller's permit.

 When you register, the state will assign you a filing frequency depending on your sales volume.
-In most states, you’ll be required to file and pay monthly, quarterly or annually.
+In most states, you’ll be required to file and remit monthly, quarterly, or annually.

 States generally consider it unlawful to start doing business selling taxable property without registering first, so be sure to sign up for a sales tax permit right away.